Leave a gift in your Will

 Should I tell the University about my gift?

 You are not obliged to tell us that you have made provision for the University in your Will.
 However, if you do, we can ensure that you receive appropriate thanks as a member of our pledgers group, the 1966 Society.
-Simply contact Stephanie Lear, Head of Individual Philanthropy, to let us know about your gift.
+Simply contact the Development & Alumni Relations team, to let us know about your gift.

 How do I leave a gift in my Will?